Faisalabad women's cricket team

-The Faisalabad women's cricket team is the women's representative cricket team for Faisalabad.
+The Faisalabad women's cricket team is the women's representative cricket team for Faisalabad in domestic cricket in Pakistan.
 They competed in the National Women's Cricket Championship between 2004–05 and 2017.

 History

 Faisalabad joined the National Women's Cricket Championship for its inaugural season in 2004–05, being eliminated in the initial knock-out round to Multan.
 The side went on to compete in every edition of the National Women's Cricket Championship until it ended in 2017, but never made it out of the group stages.
 Their best finish came in 2017, when they topped Group C and then finished 3rd in the Super League round of the competition.

 Players

 Notable players

-Players who played for Faisalabad and played internationally are listed below, in order of first international appearance (given in brackets):
+The players who played for Faisalabad and for Pakistan internationally are listed below, in order of first international appearance (given in brackets):